-I keep an eye on my SERPs through SEMrush and hence I got to know that the review I did for Nestify was showing sitelinks below the post.
+I keep an eye on my top posts on SERPs through SEMrush and hence I got to know that the review I did for Nestify was showing sitelinks below the post.

 For this review, I am ranking on the first page.
 I haven’t seen any sitelinks appearing on any results after the page one till date.
 So you should be ranking on the page one of Google to get sitelinks.

 This all happened within a week of implementing the strategies I found.
 I hope you would get the same results too.

 Having site links will increase the CTR on your articles.
 With more increase in click you can expect more conversions and higher rankings in long term.

 The whole procedure will take time to show the results.
 This can be a month or a week depending upon the google and its crawl rate.
 Following the suggestions I gave you will ensure a higher percentage of getting success.

 At the end it’s all about content and it’s originality.
 Help your users with rock solid articles which are helpful to the core.

 once you have got some, you can check your sitelinks via your Google search console.
 You can also remove the links of pages, taxonomies etc. you don’t want to show up.

 You shouldn’t change your theme once you’ve got these links.
 Doing so may result in vanishing of these sitelinks.
 Make sure the new theme you choose is schema markup integrated and easy to render.

 In case you are wondering, search boxes are also a part of schema markup.
 Sitelink search boxes are given to those sites which are big enough to give users a result for what the will search relevant to your blog’s niche.

 These aren’t fixed for blogs only, sitelinks are also rewarded to websites made for brand endorsement.
 I strongly suggest you to have a blog running under your website’s domain.